 Desirable:

-- good background in hydrogeology with experience in geological fieldwork, hydrochemical analysis, and numerical modeling
+- Good background in hydrogeology with experience in geological fieldwork, hydrochemical analysis, and numerical modeling

-- confident handling of big data and time series analysis methods
+- Confident handling of big data and time series analysis methods

 - good analytical and problem-solving skills, good communication skills, and the ability to work independently and as part of a team

-- ability to collaborate with partners from other institutions and to carry out hydrogeological field work
+- Ability to collaborate with partners from other institutions and to carry out hydrogeological field work